My family has given me some money: might I need to pay tax on it?

 - Junior ISAs

 - pension contributions paid by your parents on your behalf.
 Your parents can contribute up to £2,880 tax-free and the Government tops up your pension pot by 25%, up to a maximum tax-free pension contribution of £3,600 each tax year.
-So even if you do not pay tax you will still get the benefit of the extra tax being added to the payment.
-The money is not available to you until you retire and there are restrictions on when you can retire, and how much you can take out.
+So even if you do not pay tax, you will still get the benefit of the extra tax being added to the payment.
+The money is not available to you until you reach normal minimum pension age (55, rising to 57 from 6 April 2028) and there are rules relating to money taken out.
 GOV.UK has a section Plan your retirement income if you want to read more about saving for retirement.